Josh McDaniels: Las Vegas Raiders

-On January 31, 2022, McDaniels was hired as the head coach of the Las Vegas Raiders.
+On January 31, 2022, McDaniels was hired as the head coach of the Las Vegas Raiders, signing a six-year contract.
 His first win with the Raiders was a 32–23 victory over his former team, the Denver Broncos, in Week 4.

 Throughout the 2022 season, McDaniels was criticized for his team's inability to hold leads and close out games.
 He received criticism for Las Vegas's Week 10 loss to an Indianapolis Colts team led by the debuting interim head coach Jeff Saturday, who was hired earlier that week to replace the recently dismissed Frank Reich despite having no previous NFL coaching experience heading into the game.
 Despite the team's performance in that game, Raiders owner Mark Davis expressed his support for McDaniels the next day.
 Los Angeles Times sportswriter Bill Plaschke suggested in a report that Davis was allowing McDaniels to remain the head coach not because of the team's performance, but because the owner did not have enough cash on hand to pay his coach a sizable severance package.
 McDaniels' first year with the Raiders ended with a 6–11 record and the departure of long-time quarterback Derek Carr.

 Before the 2023 season, Jimmy Garoppolo was signed as the Raiders starting quarterback on a three-year, $72.5 million contract, based on his past work with McDaniels when they were both with the New England Patriots.
 However Garoppolo was still recovering from an injured foot, so the deal was contingent upon passing a physical prior to Week 1 (which he did) as otherwise the Raiders could have released him without owing compensation.
 On September 24, 2023, during a game against the Pittsburgh Steelers, McDaniels came under intense criticism for kicking a field goal down by eight points with just over two minutes remaining in the game.
 Though the field goal was successful, the Raiders did not get another reasonable chance to score and they lost by a final score of 23–18.
 He then came under even more scrutiny for saying it was a two possession game.
-McDaniels, along with General Manager Dave Ziegler, were fired from the Raiders on October 31, 2023, after a 3–5 start to the season, while Garoppolo was benched for the rest of the season in favor of rookie Aidan O'Connell.
-McDaniels finished his Raiders tenure with a 9–16 record.
+McDaniels, along with General Manager Dave Ziegler, were fired from the Raiders on October 31, 2023, after a 3–5 start to the season.
+McDaniels found out about him being fired while his kids were out trick-or-treating on Halloween.
+He decided to call his kids to tell them to come home so he could tell them the news.
+McDaniels finished his Raiders tenure with a 9–16 record, and his contract, reportedly worth $60 million, is fully guaranteed through 2027.
 Following his firing, the NFLPA ranked McDaniels as the lowest rated head coach in the league for 2023.